 The Limestone District School Board's Autism Team supports students with Autism in all of the range of placements.
-Students with Autism who are receiving School to Community Services are primarily served by the School to Community Team.
-Students are placed in the regular class with withdrawal assistance.
-Itinerant support for secondary students is based on referrals received by the Autism Team.
+Students with Autism who also meet the criteria for an identification of Intellectual/Developmental Disability are primarily served by the School to Community Team.
 Students at the Secondary level are supported primarily by the Secondary Autism Support Teacher.
 There are four District Autism Classrooms, supporting eight students in each class, providing specialized instruction to meet the needs of students with ASD.